-As you know, childhood education techniques from a range of schools touch on these and many other areas.
+As you know, childhood education techniques from many schools touch on these and many other areas.
 Hands-on Montessori learning styles foster creativity, reasoning, and expression, especially when kids start early.

 Art Activities for 4-Year-Olds

 Art is everywhere in the Montessori classroom.
 The materials are beautiful and created intentionally.
-Some materials, like those materials in the Sensorial area of the classroom, remind me of famous artwork.
+Some materials, like Sensorial materials in a Montessori classroom, remind me of famous artwork.
 For example, the Trinomial Cube brings to mind the work of Dutch abstract painter Mondrian’s abstract painting Composition II in Red, Blue, and Yellow.

 Here are some ways to help children in this area of development.